 Persons with some types of periodic paralysis are at risk for a condition known as malignant hyperthermia.
 This can occur during the use of general anesthesia .
 Anyone with a family history of periodic paralysis needs to notify the anesthesiologist of this history prior to any surgery.

 Because this primarily is an inherited condition, the most important part of diagnosis is obtaining a family history.
-Your doctor will ask about symptoms and your medical history.
+You will be asked about your symptoms and your medical history.
 A physical exam will be done.

 Your doctor may want to bring on an attack during an office visit.
 This should only be done under careful monitoring by an experienced neurologist.
 If an attack is triggered, several tests may be done, including: